MilesMcBain/capsule/README.md

 # Overview

-A `capsule` is a stable local package library that you consciously choose to execute code within.
+A `capsule` is a stable project-specific R package library that you consciously choose to execute code within.
 Think of it as representing 'production', while your normal interactive R session represents 'development'.

 You develop interactively in a dynamic package environment.
-You run code for real in a well-defined environment capsule.
+You run code for real in a well-defined static capsule.
 Periodically you'll want to have your development environment reflected in the capsule as new stuff is integrated.

-When sharing with others, a capsule is the fallback that ensures your code can always be run, no matter what issues appear in your collaborator's dev environment.
+When sharing with others, a capsule is the fallback that ensures your code can always be run, no matter what issues appear in your collaborator's development environment.

 # Usage